engrnvd/laravue-poc/README.md

 whatever works

-If you made any changes to the docker related files, run:
+If you make any changes to the docker related files, run:

     docker-compose up --build -d

+Then run the frontend

+    cd frontend
+    npm install
+    npm run dev

 ## To execute commands on the container: